 Saying “NO!” to Parabens

-You’re not likely to find any products that openly declare “Beware!
-Parabens within!”
-That’s why it’s important to know what to look for when looking out for yourself!
+It’s important to know what to look for when reading ingredients labels.
 The parabens most commonly found in skin care, cosmetics, and other personal care products include methylparaben, ethylparaben, propylparaben, and butylparaben.
-So, keep your wits about you and, as you may have heard us say before, READ.
-YOUR.
-LABELS!